Aspromonte Literary Park, from the Grand Tour to 20th century Calabrian writers

 Do you love experiences that combine nature and culture?
 Don't miss the literary trails in the Aspromonte National Park, in the province of Reggio Calabria.

-We take you to the centre of the most mysterious and wild Calabria, that of the shepherds with their "raw life", sung by the Calabrian Strega Prize-winning writer Corrado Alvaro, and the breathtaking landscapes described in pen and charcoal by the famous travellers and artists of the Grand Tour.
+We take you to the heart of literary Calabria, mysterious and wild: that of the shepherds with their "raw life", sung by the Calabrian Strega Prize-winning writer Corrado Alvaro, and the breathtaking landscapes described in pen and charcoal by the famous travellers and artists of the Grand Tour.

 The Englishman's Path

-The Englishman's Path can be travelled in 7 days, among Grecanici villages (where the ancient Greek of Calabria is spoken) and characteristic rivers.
-The territory it traverses is a succession of dense woods opening into sudden clearings, breathtaking panoramas embracing both the Ionian and Tyrrhenian Seas, tiny "ghost towns", among which Pentedattilo stands out, and as far from the stereotypical Aspromonte as one can expect.
+The Englishman's Path can be covered in seven days, passing through Greek villages (where the ancient Greek of Calabria is spoken) and characteristic rivers.
+The territory it crosses is a succession of dense woods that open up onto sudden clearings, breathtaking views that embrace both the Ionian and Tyrrhenian Seas, and ghost towns, among which Pentedattilo stands out.

 In the places of Alvaro and Strati